-Araucaria Ecotours also offer custom Queensland wildlife day for multi-day tours with sufficient notice.
+With sufficient notice, Araucaria Ecotours can also offer custom Queensland wildlife day trips or multi-day tours catering for special interests.

 Ronda Green, BSc(Hons) PhD

-Ronda is a research ecologist with a PhD in zoology who has conducted research – primarily on birds but also other wildlife – in the wilderness and altered habitats in four Australian states, but in recent decades mostly in southeast Queensland.
+Ronda is a research ecologist with a PhD in zoology who has conducted research on birds and other wildlife in both wilderness and modified habitats in four Australian states, but in recent decades mostly in southeast Queensland.
 She has also had several decades of experience in nature education for all ages, from pre-school through primary and secondary schools and children’s groups such as the Queensland Gifted and Talented Children’s Association to lecturing at universities and other tertiary institutions and running adult education classes.
 She is the author of Understanding Australia’s Wildlife as well a numerous publications in the academic literature, wildlife-related articles for the popular press, author and/or editor of other books on wildlife ecology and wildlife tourism, and is currently writing a book on animal-plant interactions and another on her experiences running a holiday farm.
-Her research has included foraging ecology, seed dispersal by fruit-eating birds, effects of habitat modification on wildlife), she has studied play behaviour of captive chimpanzees, recreational and educational outdoor experiences for primary-aged children, positive and negative impacts of wildlife tourism, and sustainable wildlife tourism in Asia and the Pacific.
-Araucaria Ecotours, her current family company near Brisbane, which has been running since 1997 and has recently been incorporated into Ecotourism Australia’s Hall of fame, is the second business she has run providing nature tourism experiences, the first being a holiday farm she founded many years earlier in South Australia before pursuing academic studies.
+Her research has included foraging ecology, seed dispersal by fruit-eating birds, effects of habitat modification on wildlife, play behaviour of captive chimpanzees, recreational and educational outdoor experiences for primary-aged children, positive and negative impacts of wildlife tourism, birdwatching tourism in Australia and sustainable wildlife tourism in Asia and the Pacific.
+Araucaria Ecotours is the second business she has run providing nature tourism experiences, the first being a holiday farm she founded many years earlier in South Australia before pursuing academic studies.
 As chair of both Wildlife Tourism Australia and the Scenic Rim branch of Wildlife Queensland, she has run many conferences, workshops, wildlife expos and other events, and has been an invited speaker on sustainable wildlife tourism in Indonesia, Malaysia and Japan.
-Her handbook on running a wildlife tourism business is being used in Malaysia, Sri Lanka and elsewhere, and she is planning an updated version for late 2021.
-Other memberships include the Ecological Society of Australasia, the Biodiversity Working Group of TAPAS (IUCN), Australian Mensa, Australian Citizen Science Association and Protect the Bush Alliance.
+Her handbook on running a wildlife tourism business is being used in Malaysia, Sri Lanka and elsewhere, and she is planning an updated version for late 2021 with additional international content.
+Other memberships include the Ecological Society of Australasia, the Biodiversity Working Group of TAPAS (IUCN), Australian Mensa, Australian Citizen Science Association, Lamington Natural History Association and Protect the Bush Alliance.
 An enthusiastic traveller herself, she has visited wilderness areas and cities in all Australian states and territories and all non-polar continents, and bases much of her own tour programs on the kinds of information and experiences she seeks when visiting new places with different cultures and ecosystems to explore.

 most Australian states and territories as well as Indonesia, South Africa, Brazil and Argentina and studied a little Spanish and Mandarin at university.

-Araucaria Ecotours is a member of Ecotourism Australia, Wildlife Tourism Australia Inc. (Ronda is chair and Darren is membership secretary), Queensland Tourism Industry Council, Brisbane Marketing and Scenic Rim Escapes
+Araucaria Ecotours is a member of Ecotourism Australia (in Hall of Fame), Wildlife Tourism Australia Inc. (Ronda is chair and Darren is membership secretary), Queensland Tourism Industry Council, Brisbane Marketing and Destination Scenic Rim.

-The Araucaria team are heavily involved with the Scenic Rim branch of the Wildlife Preservation Society of Queensland, and we also conduct fauna surveys for conservation groups and for local councils for conservation management.
+We also conduct reduced-fee fauna surveys for conservation groups and for local councils for conservation management.

-Travelers wishing to book tours at a time when such projects are happening are sometimes invited to participate in such activities, with no additional costs except meals and sometimes accommodation or travel; that is separate from Araucaria Ecotours.
+Travelers wishing to book tours at a time when such projects are happening are sometimes invited to participate in such activities.

-Guests on tour are encouraged to help find and photograph examples of animal/plant interactions, especially possibilities of pollination and seed dispersal, to assist with research by Ronda (who is also an Adjunct Research Fellow at Griffith University), with implications for conservation management, which needs to consider ecological relationships and processes, not just species lists or broad habitat types.
+Guests on tour are also encouraged to help find and photograph examples ofanimal/plant interactions, especially possibilities of pollination and seed dispersal, to assist with research by Ronda (who is also an Adjunct Research Fellow at Griffith University), with implications for conservation management, which needs to consider ecological relationships and processes, not just species lists or broad habitat types.